Arthur Anderson (sprinter): E Biography

+Anderson was educated at Eton College and Trinity College, Cambridge, becoming a Cambridge blue from 1906 to 1908 in both the 440 and 880 yards events.

 In 1912, Anderson was eliminated in the semi-finals of the 100 metres competition as well as of the 200 metres event.

 Anderson's brother Gerard held the world record in the 440 metres hurdles and also participated in the 1912 Stockholm Olympics.
 In 1914, Gerard Anderson was killed in combat in the First World War.

 Military service

 During the First World War, Anderson served with the King's Own Scottish Borderers.
 He was awarded the Military Cross in the 1916 Birthday Honours and the Distinguished Service Order in the 1918 New Year Honours.